France–Sweden relations

 France–Sweden relations are the current and historical relations between France and Sweden.
-Both nations are members of the Council of Europe, European Union and the OECD.
+Both nations are members of the Council of Europe, European Union, NATO and the OECD.

-In August of 2022, France have fully ratified Sweden's NATO membership application.
+In August 2022, France fully ratified Sweden's NATO membership application.

-France strongly supports Sweden's NATO membership.
+France strongly supported Sweden's NATO membership during the latter's accession process.

 History

 Early history

 One of the first contacts between France and Sweden was in 799 during the first Viking raids of the Frankish northern coast.
 In March 845 Viking Danish-Swedish King Ragnar brought 120 ships up the Seine river for the Siege of Paris.
 The Vikings left Paris after a month of battle when Frankish King Charles the Bald paid them 7,000 lbs of silver and gold.
 In 911 after multiple Viking invasions, Frankish King Charles the Simple conceded the town of Saint-Clair-sur-Epte to the Vikings.

 In 1499, France and Sweden signed a Trade Treaty for which Sweden sent France hides, skins, furs, butter, fish oil, herrings, whales, tar, timber for the navy, iron and copper.
 In exchange, the French sent salt Brouage, wheat, wine, canvas, sheets, silks and spices.
 Across the 16th century, French mercenaries such as Claude Collart and Pontus de La Gardie entered Swedish service.
+In 1570, France, along with Poland and the Holy Roman Empire, helped conclude the peace between Sweden and Denmark at Szczecin ending the Northern Seven Years' War in 1570.
 In 1631, during the Thirty Years' War, France and Sweden signed the Treaty of Bärwalde which obliged Sweden to maintain an army of 36,000 troops, and France to fund the Swedish army annually with 400,000 Reichsthalers.

 In the 1700s, French culture and the French language became a big influence on the Swedish monarchy.
 Swedish king Gustave III received a French education as a child.
 Several prominent Swedish nobles studied in France.
 Influenced by the French Academy of Sciences, Sweden created the Royal Swedish Academy of Sciences.